anilabraham-IT/IntuneEDU/IntuneEDU/in-development.md

 <!-- 1904 start-->

 ### Improve iOS settings names and tooltips
 We’re revising many of the iOS setting names, tooltips, and categories in Intune for Education to make settings easier to find and understand.
+For a list of all settings and their descriptions, see [iOS device settings in Intune for Education](all-edu-settings-ios.md).

 ### Refined list of iOS settings in Express Configuration
-We're refining the list of iOS setttings in Express Configuration so that you can get your devices and groups set up even faster.
-In the future, you'll see some settings moved out of Express Configuration, and new settings moved in.
+We're adjusting the [list of iOS setttings in Express Configuration](edu-express-config-settings-ios.md) so that you can get your devices and groups set up even faster.
+You'll see some settings moved out of Express Configuration, and new settings moved in.
+Settings that are removed from Express Configuration will still be available to configure in ***Groups** > **Settings** > **iOS Device Settings**.
+For the full list of device settings in Intune for Education, see [iOS device settings](all-edu-settings-ios.md)and [Windows 10 device settings](all-edu-settings-windows.md).

 ###  New settings for Windows 10 devices
-You'll be able to configure these new settings in Intune for Education:
+You'll be able to configure these settings for your Windows 10 devices in Intune for Education:
 * Windows Update notifications: This setting lets you choose whether or not users see notifications about Windows Updates.
-*
+* Manual Windows Update: This setting lets you choose whether or not users have access to the Windows Update scan, download, and install features.

 ### Apply iOS device naming template
-When you enroll devices and set up an MDM server token in Intune for Education, you'll have the option to apply a naming template to your devices.
-The first part of the template lets you create and apply a name to the group of devices.
-The second part adds a unique serial number to the end of each device name, so that you can individually identify them.
-To apply a naming template to devices that are already enrolled, you'll need to reset and re-enroll them.
+We're adding two new naming settings to help you group and identify your iOS devices.
+During iOS enrollment and MDM setup, Intune for Education will automatically name each of your devices with their unique device serial number.
+You'll then have the option to add a custom prefix, such as *Contoso* or *Math1*, to the name.
+If you add the custom name, the device serial number will appear at the end of it.
+For example: *Contoso012a345b67c8*

 ### See also
 See [What’s new in Intune for Education](whats-new-in-edu.md) for details about recent developments.